Updated: Jan 12

 What if you don’t have any surplus to pay off your loans?
 Lifehacker suggests these general policies to start reducing debt or building savings that holds true for virtually every financial guru:

-1 – Spend less than you earn.
 In the long term, spending less than you earn is imperative to your personal financial stability.
 Did you spend more than you earned this month because of holiday shopping?
 Wedding season?
 Paying for tuition?
 The key phrase here is in the long term.
 If you’re consistently spending more than you earn, however, you need to find alternative means of income or cut your spending.

-2 – Pay off debts & build your savings.
 Whatever loan you decide to pay off first, eliminating your debt is advised before investing.
 In fact, it’s recommended to start building your savings up to a level you’re comfortable with before turning that savings into investments.

-3 – Switch from saving to investing.
 Once you feel financially stable, either because you’ve successfully reduced your spending below your earnings, you’ve gotten rid of nearly all of your debt, or you’ve built up a hefty savings account, you should begin investing your money.
 Lifehacker denotes the difference between this recommendation and your typical 401K.
 In addition to retirement investing, investing your money will yield better returns than keeping it in a savings account.
 Lifehacker says index funds, the most frequently recommended fund by prominent financial gurus, is the way to go and here at ETFication we would have to agree!

 If you want to learn more about investing, make sure to read this section.